ZhongweiL/CSCI-39548-final-project-server/README.md

-# server-starter-code
+# server-code

-This repository is the server (back-end) starter code for Final Project (CRUD Application).
+This repository is the server (back-end) code for Final Project (CRUD Application) of Web Development course at Hunter college.

 ### Prerequisites
 - Install PostgreSQL (Postgres) [[link](https://www.postgresql.org/download/)] - required to run the database